The British in Philadelphia: Part 3 of 3

 Some couldn't take the cold, hunger, and uncertainty any longer.
 There were dozens of desertions.
 Disease debilitated.
 Death descended in droves.

-On June 19, 1778, exactly six months after they Americans arrived, a new army anxious to fight the British streamed out of Valley Forge toward New Jersey.
-They had been transformed from Rebel into a Mature Army.
+On June 19, 1778, exactly six months after the Americans arrived, a new army, eager to fight the British streamed out of Valley Forge toward New Jersey.

 At Valley Forge, we read of words like "sacrifice" and conjure up images of bloody footprints, but the concept of suffering for freedom isn't easily to understood.
 What kept these men going?
 What happened at Valley Forge?